kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Following graph show metric gateway exported metrics
 ![Metric gateway exported metrics](./assets/max-pod-gateway-sent-metrics.jpg)

-Following graph show metric agent CPU utilization
+The following graph shows the metric agent CPU utilization:
 ![Metric agent exported metrics](./assets/max-pod-agent-cpu.jpg)

-Following graph show metric agent memory utilization
+The following graph shows the metric agent memory utilization:
 ![Metric agent exported metrics](./assets/max-pod-agent-memory.jpg)

-Following graph show Kubernetes API server metrics
+The following graph shows the Kubernetes API server metrics:
 ![Metric agent exported metrics](./assets/max-pod-k8s-api.jpg)

-Test reached max pod count `1430` on cluster, all metrics are successfully received and exported to the metric gateway, no critical memory, cpu or network utilization observed.
+The test reached a max Pod count `1430` on the cluster.
+All metrics were successfully received and exported to the metric gateway; no critical memory, cpu or network utilization was observed.

-Kubernetes API request duration reach for `GET` operations at peak `~750ms` and for `LIST` operations `~900ms`.
+The Kubernetes API request duration reach for `GET` operations at peak was `~750ms`, and for `LIST` operations `~900ms`.

 ### Scrape multiple Pods and services from multiple receivers